hm-lang/core/proposals/README.md

 # note the passed-in values will be converted into the correct type.
 ```

-TODO:
-You can also have virtual generic methods on generic classes, but we may
+You can also have virtual generic methods on generic classes, which is not allowed by C++.
-have to think of a clever way to achieve this.
-E.g., C++ does not allow this...
-We might have to pass a list of unary and binary (two-operand) operation
-functions into the method which know how to handle the other data.
-OR, if we switch methods to global functions, then we're probably ok.
-e.g., `::method(U: ~u): u` becomes `globalMethod(Generic: generic~t, U: ~u): u`

 ```
 generic~t := {